benchkram/bobc/README.md

 cd bobc
 ```

-You also need to pull the bob repo, since the openapi-related generated files will need to be updated once the actual
+You also need to clone the bob repo, since the openapi-related generated files will need to be updated once the actual
 build is invoked.

 ```bash